frequency-chain/frequency/designdocs/user-handles.md

 ### Create user handle with chosen handle and optional suffix

- As a network frequency should allow users to choose their own handle and suffix.
+ As a network, Frequency should allow users to choose their own handle and suffix.
 This extrinsic will allow users to create a handle with a chosen suffix.
 If the suffix is not provided, the chain will generate a random suffix within the range of suffixes allowed by the chain.

 ``` rust
 Input